Last Updated on November 29, 2021

 Soy milk is safe during pregnancy (source: NHS).
 It’s better to choose fortified, unsweetened versions as you would with almond milk.

-Soy milk has more protein than almond milk and is naturally low in fat (source: BBC Good Food).
-However, it’s still missing some nutrients found naturally in cows’ milk (like iodine), so you’ll have to get these from other dietary sources.
+Soy milk has more protein content than almond milk and is naturally low in fat (source: BBC Good Food).
+However, it’s still missing some essential nutrients found naturally in cows’ milk (like iodine), so you’ll have to get these from other dietary sources.

 Can Pregnant Women Drink Unpasteurized Raw Almond Milk?